GeoMOER/geoAI/docs/units/_unit04/unit04-02-00_EX_create_mask.md

 ## Function to remove files without training data

-In this example we will only use the images to train the unet that also contains one of the objects we want to detect (a building).
+In this example we will only use the images to train the U-Net that also contain one of the objects we want to detect (a building).
 Therefore we will use the following function to remove from all .pngs, that have only one value in the mask (0 no house), both the mask image and the corresponding DOP .png.

 ```r